lmammino/loige.co/content/speaking/2020-11-19_the-path-to-become-a-principal-engineer/index.md

 ---

 An interview with my friend and colleague Rafael Del Nero about my career and my advice on how to become a Principal Software Engineer.

+In this interview we explore his story and experience to become a principal engineer.
+We also talk about strategies and tactics to help you on your journey to the principal level!

+We talked about:
+- Clarity, how did Luciano become a principal engineer, did he have a plan for that?
+- What are the most important technologies to focus on to become a principal engineer?
+- What are the 3 soft skills you think it's the most important to become a principal?
+- What are the main responsibilities of a principal engineer?
+- What a senior engineer should do/behave to become a principal engineer?
+- What are your daily routines?
+Do you practice every day a new technology?
+- What is the approach of a principal software engineer with problems at work?
+- What are your career goals for the next 5 years?